 Our next case study comes from prepayment metering.
-In many systems, the user pays in one place for a token-whether a magic number, or a cardboard ticket with a magnetic strip, or even a rechargeable token such as a smartcard-and uses this stored value in some other place.
+There are many systems where the user pays in one place for a token - whether a magic number, or a cardboard ticket with a magnetic strip, or even a rechargeable token such as a smartcard - and uses this stored value in some other place.

-Examples include postal franking machines, the stored value cards that operate photocopiers in libraries, lift passes at ski resorts, and washing machine tokens in university residence halls.
-Many transport tickets are similar-especially if the terminals that validate the tickets are mounted on buses or trains, and so are not usually online.
+Examples include postal franking machines, the stored value cards which operate photocopiers in libraries, lift passes at ski resorts and washing machine tokens in university halls of residence.
+Many transport tickets are similar - especially if the terminals which validate the tickets are mounted on buses or trains and so are not usually online.

 The main protection goal in these systems is to prevent the stored value tokens being duplicated or forged en masse.
 Duplicating a single subway ticket is not too hard, and repeating a magic number a second time is trivial.
 This can be made irrelevant if we make all the tokens unique and log their use at both ends.
-But things get more complicated when the device that accepts the token does not have a channel of communication back to the ticket issuer; in this case, all the replay and forgery detection must be done offline, on a terminal that is often vulnerable to physical attack.
-So if we simply enciphered all our tokens using a universal master key, we might expect that a villain would extract this key from a stolen terminal, then set up as a token vendor in competition with us.
+But things get more complicated when the device which accepts the token does not have a channel of communication back to the ticket issuer, so all the replay and forgery detection must be done offline - in a terminal which is often vulnerable to physical attack.
+So if we simply enciphered all our tokens using a universal master key, we might expect that a villain would extract this key from a stolen terminal and set up as a token vendor in competition with us.

 There are also attacks on the server end of things.
-One neat attack on a vending card system used in the staff cafeteria of one of our local supermarkets exploited the fact that when a card was recharged, the vending machine first read the old amount, then asked for money, and then wrote the amended amount.
-The attack was to insert a card with some money in it, say, £49, on top of a blank card.
+One neat attack on a vending card system used in the staff canteen of one of our local supermarkets exploited the fact that when a card was recharged, the vending machine first read the old amount, then asked for money, and then wrote the amended amount.
+The attack was to insert a card with some money in it, say £49, on top of a blank card.
 The top card would then be removed and a £1 coin inserted in the machine, which would duly write £50 to the blank card.
 This left the perpetrator with two cards, with a total value of £99.
-This kind of attack was supposed to be prevented by two levers that extended to grip the card in the machine.
-However, by cutting the corners off the top card, this precaution could easily be defeated (see Figure 10.1) [479].
-This attack is interesting because no amount of encryption of the card contents would make any difference.
-Although it could, in theory, be stopped by keeping logs at both ends, the design would not be trivial.
+This kind of attack was supposed to be prevented by two levers which extended to grip the card in the machine.
+However, by cutting the corners off the top card, this precaution could easily be defeated (see figure 10.1) [468].
+This attack is interesting because no amount of encryption of the card contents will make any difference.
+Although it could in theory be stopped by keeping logs at both ends, they would have to be designed a bit more carefully than is usual.